JesseDev3/RHEL9/readme_el9.md

 - Personal preferences:
 - Certain bookmarks for certain browsers
 - Setting up shared directories to avoid redundant filepaths (VS Code) and downloads
-- e.g.- setting up default directory for saving or accessing vs code files (or similar) in onedrive
+- e.g.- setting up default directories for saving or accessing files (or similar) in onedrive.
+Enterprise will use knowledge services such as Sharepoint for filesharing and real-time team colaboration
 - Organization is key!

 ## RHEL9 Documentation and Setup Guide